sqlrsync/docs/help/glossary.md

   - A private or sharable, randomly generated string that may allow PUSHing or PULLing to an Account or Replica.
 Keys are created using the pattern `/([a-zA-Z0-9]{20-25})/`
 - Customer-Supplied Encryption Key (CSEK)
   - Different from the keys above which manage access to PUSH or PULL replicas, a CSEK is used by the SQLRsync CLI to encrypt data symmetrically before it is PUSHed to SQLRsync Server, and to decrypt the data when PULLed.
 A CSEK is never transmitted to SQLRsync Server.
+- Egress
+  - Egress is the amount of database data PULLed or otherwise downloaded.
+Because egress is free on our primary CDN, Cloudflare, we do not charge for egress data.
+- Ingress
+  - Ingress is the amount of database data PUSHed to a SQLRsync Server.
+Accounts have an ingress soft limit equal to the amount of storage their plan has.

 ### SQLRsync.com